-oman criminal law was a little - or rather a lot - harsher than it is today, in most western societies.
-When one thinks of punishment in Roman times, images of criminals being crucificed or eaten alive by lions in the coliseum directly come to mind.
+Roman criminal law was a little - or rather a lot - harsher than criminal law today, at least in most western societies.
+When one thinks of punishment in Roman times, images of criminals being crucificed or eaten alive by lions (damnatio ad bestias or Latin for "damnation to beasts") in the coliseum directly come to mind.

 It is worth noting that being a merchandise, the slave also had a cost and therefore the corporal punishment could never be too harsh in order not to permanently impair him.
 Often slaves would be sent to the equivalent of a labor camp today to perform tasks such as turning a mill or grinding corn.